KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 * Resource allocation
 * Decision making

-Action Step 1: Values & Vision Retreat
-Marketing Team:

-STEP 2: PERCEPTION & NEEDS
- Perception: Understand the church's view of itself and the community's view  Needs: Open your eyes to your congregation and community's needs then determine if your church already has resources/abilities to meet those needs or if new ministries need to be developed.
-Step 2: Perception & Needs
+#### Step 2: Perception and Needs
 Homework
- Homework 1: Perception
+* Homework 1: Perception ("Understand the church's view of itself and the community's view")
- Homework 2: Community Needs
+* Homework 2: Community Needs ("Open your eyes to your congregation and community's needs then determine if your church already has resources/abilities to meet those needs or if new ministries need to be developed.")

 Action Steps
- Action Step 1: Congregational Survey or Team/Committee/Group
+* Action Step 1: Congregational Survey or Team/Committee/Group Interview
-Interview
- Action Step 2: Newer Member Focus Groups
+* Action Step 2: Newer Member Focus Groups
- Action Step 3: Community Survey or Community Member Gatherings Marketing Plan Deliverables
+* Action Step 3: Community Survey or Community Member Gatherings

+Marketing Plan Deliverables
- Congregational Survey Results or Interview Summaries Report  Focus Group Summaries Report
+* Congregational Survey Results or Interview Summaries Report
+* Focus Group Summaries Report
- Community Survey Report or Community Member Gatherings Report
+* Community Survey Report or Community Member Gatherings Report

-STEP 3: STRATEGY
+#### Step 3: Strategy

- Set the direction and narrow the scope of your marketing resources so you can connect who you are (Values & Vision) with the people you want to reach (Target Audience).
+"Set the direction and narrow the scope of your marketing resources so you can connect who you are (Values & Vision) with the people you want to reach (Target Audience)."
- Defines what you want to accomplish within a designated amount of time.
+"Defines what you want to accomplish within a designated amount of time."
-Step 3: Strategy
-Action Step: Strategy Retreat

 Homework/Marketing Plan Deliverables
-S.W.O.T.
+* S.W.O.T.
-Target Audience
+* Target Audience
-Strategic Objective
+* Strategic Objective
-Goals
+* Goals
-Resources
+* Resources

-STEP 4: IMPLEMENTATION
+#### Step 4: Implementation
-• Brainstorm, plan and implement the specific tactics and tools that will support your church’s goals and measurable objectives to reach its target audience.
+"Brainstorm, plan and implement the specific tactics and tools that will support your church’s goals and measurable objectives to reach its target audience."

-Step 4: Implementation
+Prepare:
+* Budget information

 Homework
-• Homework 1: Tactics
+* Homework 1: Tactics

 Action Steps
-• Action Step 1: Tactics Brainstorming & Prioritizing Session
+* Action Step 1: Tactics Brainstorming & Prioritizing Session
-• Action Step 2: Marketing Plan Development & Review
+* Action Step 2: Marketing Plan Development & Review
- Action Step 3: Marketing Plan Approval & Implementation
+* Action Step 3: Marketing Plan Approval & Implementation

 Marketing Plan Deliverables
- Goals/measurable objectives with supporting tactics
+* Goals/measurable objectives with supporting tactics
- Timing/deadlines
+* Timing/deadlines
- Person/team coordinating
+* Person/team coordinating
-Step 4: Implementation
- Budget information

 STEP 5: EVALUATION/ADJUSTMENT

+Action Step 1: Values & Vision Retreat
+Marketing Team: